Meta-Semantics Augmented Few-Shot Relational Learning: Introduction

 \section{Introduction}

-Knowledge Graphs (KGs) represent knowledge facts in the form of triplets $(h, r, t)$, where each triplet indicates a relationship $r$ between a head entity $h$ and a tail entity $t$.
-Large-scale KGs such as Wikidata~\citep{wikidata}, NELL~\citep{nell}, YAGO~\citep{yago}, and Freebase~\citep{freebase} provide strong inference capabilities for a myriad of AI-empowered applications, including question answering~\citep{KG4QA}, web search~\citep{KG4websearch}, and recommender systems~\citep{KG4RS}.
-Despite their great potential, KGs are highly incomplete due to their semi-automatic construction from unstructured data source.
-This incompleteness is further exacerbated by the long-tail problem, where the majority of relations are associated with only a few triplets, leading to severe data sparsity.
-This sparsity poses a significant challenge in predicting missing triplets, especially for rare or long-tail relations.
+Knowledge Graphs (KGs) represent real-world knowledge as a collection of factual triplets.
+Each triplet in the form of (\texttt{head entity}, \texttt{relation}, \texttt{tail entity}) indicates a relationship between a head entity and a tail entity.
+Large-scale KGs such as Wikidata~\citep{wikidata}, NELL~\citep{nell}, YAGO~\citep{yago}, and Freebase~\citep{freebase} form the backbone of a myriad of AI-driven applications, including question answering~\citep{KG4QA}, Web search~\citep{KG4websearch}, and recommender systems~\citep{KG4RS}.
+Despite their strong utility, KGs are often highly incomplete due to their semi-automatic construction from unstructured sources and the continual emergence of new knowledge.
+This challenge is compounded by the long-tail distribution of data, where most relations are associated with only a handful of triplets.
+As a consequence, predicting missing triplets for these sparse, long-tail relations becomes particularly difficult, hindering KG-based inference and reasoning capabilities.

-To circumvent this issue, few-shot KGC methods have emerged over the past decade.
-Given an unseen relation and only a few support triplets, the task of few-shot KGC is to predict the missing tail entity for query triplets.
-The core challenge lies in effectively learning from the limited support triplets and adapting to the query set.
-Most current few-shot KGC methods adopt a meta-learning framework ~\cite{MetaR, MetaP, GANA, HiRe}, where the model is pretrained on meta-training tasks and then fine-tuned to predict for unseen relations with only a few support triplets.
+To circumvent these challenges, few-shot relational learning (FSRL) has been proposed.
+Given an unseen relation and only a few support triplets, the goal of FSRL is to predict the missing tail entity for query triplets.
+The core challenge of FSRL lies in effectively learning meta-knowledge from the limited support triplets that can be generalized to the query set.
+Most state-of-the-art FSRL methods adopt a meta-learning framework~\cite{MetaR, MetaP, GANA, HiRe}, where a base model is pre-trained on a series of meta-training tasks and then fine-tuned using only a few support triplets to make predictions for new and unseen relations.